morduun/bloodbound/rules/sea-travel.md

 - ***Board***: Free Action.
 Give the order to Board.
 See Boarding for more information

+- **_Brace for Impact_**: When damage is declared but before it is applied, you can shout a warning to the crew to secure lines and brace for the shock.
+Make a DC 15 Charisma/Intimidation check (Intimidation).
+On success, the ship gains Resistance to all damage from the triggering attack or collision; on failure, the damage is reduced by an amount equal to the ship's Crew Quality.

 #### Available Travel Actions:
 - ***Stealth***: The ship’s captain can engage in this activity only if the weather conditions restrict visibility, such as in heavy fog.
 The ship makes a Dexterity check with a bonus equal to the crew’s quality score to determine if it can hide.
 - ***Raise Morale***: The first mate can manage the crew’s time to grant extended breaks, provide instruction, and generally improve the quality of life on the ship.
 Once every 24 hours, if the crew’s quality score is 3 or lower, the first mate can make a DC 15 Charisma (Persuasion) check.
 On a successful check, the crew’s quality score increases by 1.